agile-students-fall2025/4-final-random_sydneian/CONTRIBUTING.md

 - Code must be working, free of bugs, and peer-reviewed before merging into the master branch (if your change breaks something, please fix it)
 - Make granular and small commits, per feature or per bug fix.
 - Provide descriptive commit messages (that are single line and follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard).
+- When commenting on PRs, follow the [Conventional Comments](https://conventionalcomments.org/) standard.
 - Write self documenting code.
 Use descriptive variable and function names.
 Avoid unnecessary name shortening.
 - Don't leave dead/commented out code behind.
 If you see such code, delete it.
 <!-- - Write automated tests to cover critical integration points and functionality (once you learn how to do that). -->